A Central Limit Theorem for the Kontsevich-Zorich Cocycle: Introduction

 \section{Introduction}

 This paper concerns the Kontsevich-Zorich (KZ) cocycle, a much studied dynamical system in the field of Teichm\"uller dynamics.
-The KZ cocycle has played a major role in addressing multiple questions of physical interest, ranging from illumination problems \cite{LTW16} to the computation of diffusion rates on wind-tree models \cite{DHL14}, and it itself acts as a renormalizing dynamical system for straight-line flows on translation surfaces.
+The KZ cocycle has played a major role in addressing multiple questions of physical interest, including, for example, the computation of diffusion rates on wind-tree models \cite{DHL14}, and it itself acts as a renormalizing dynamical system for straight-line flows on translation surfaces.
 We refer the reader to the surveys \cite{Z06, FM13, W15} for an introduction to this rich area of research.

 It is now well-established that Hodge theory, together with classical potential theory, can be brought to bear on this cocycle and its associated Lyapunov exponents, thanks to the pioneering works of M.~Kontsevich and A.~Zorich \cite{KZ97, Kon97}, later developed in~\cite{For02}.
 In these works, the Hodge norm was introduced in Teichm\"uller dynamics, and in \cite{For02} it was proved that the logarithm of the Hodge norm is a subharmonic function on all exterior powers of the cocycle, hence the KZ cocycle has positive exponents on strata (see also \cite{For06}, \cite{For11}, \cite{FMZ11}, \cite{FMZ12}).